akveo/react-native-ui-kitten/CONTRIBUTING.md

 StackOverflow is a much better place to ask questions since:

 - there are thousands of people willing to help on StackOverflow
-- questions and answers stay available for public viewing so your question / answer might help someone else
+- questions and answers stay available for public viewing so your question/answer might help someone else
 - StackOverflow's voting system assures that the best answers are prominently visible.

 To save your and our time, we will be systematically closing all the issues that are requests for general support and redirecting people to StackOverflow.

 ## <a name="issue"></a> Found an Issue?
 If you find a bug in the source code or a mistake in the documentation, you can help us by [submitting an issue](#submit-issue) to our [GitHub Repository][github].
-Including an issue reproduction is the absolute best way to help the team quickly diagnose the problem.
+Including an issue, reproduction is the absolute best way to help the team quickly diagnose the problem.
 Screenshots and error stack traces are also helpful.

 Please follow this simple checklist before submitting: